Executive Actions for Immigration in 2014

 "Important information about DACA requests: Due to federal court orders, USCIS has resumed accepting requests to renew a grant of deferred action under DACA.
 USCIS is not accepting requests from individuals who have never before been granted deferred action under DACA.
 Until further notice, and unless otherwise provided in this guidance, the DACA policy will be operated on the terms in place before it was rescinded on Sept.
 5, 2017.
 For more information, visit Deferred Action for Childhood Arrivals: Response to January 2018 Preliminary Injunction."

 During his presidency, Mr. Obama's immigration announcement on November 20th, 2014 allowed a glimpse of optimism and hope for immigrants and their families.
 However, on February 17, 2015, a federal judge enjoined certain aspects of these executive actions preventing DHS from implementing the DACA and DAPA programs until further notice.
 The DACA policy was rescinded on September 5, 2017 under the administration of President Trump.
 Current DACA recipients may renew their membership, but the USCIS will no longer accept new applications.

 Although the changes regarding DACA is a great disappointment for many immigrants and their families, all is not lost.
-Cupertino Immigration Attorney Timothy Widman has over 20 years of experience and directly handles issues regarding visas, green cards, and citizenship on a daily basis.
+San Jose Immigration Attorney Timothy Widman has over 20 years of experience and directly handles issues regarding visas, green cards, and citizenship on a daily basis.
 He is proud of his ability to help immigrants realize their dreams in a very tangible way.